fatfish-lab/aquarium-documentation/src/web/workspaces/index.md

 You can edit the filter to add more option, or filter other cell to narrow down your search.

 ### Save filters
 You can also save specific filters to re-use them later by clicking on "<span class="aq-icon">filter_alt</span> 1 filter".
+Filters can be created from the [Workspaces application](../applications/workspaces.md#filters).

 From the same menu you can define the search depth.
 It's an important concept, that can help you to unlock the full potential of the workspaces.